 Fishing from a kayak is one of the best ways to get outside, cover lots of water and sneak up on hungry fish.
 Among the many advantages that kayaks offer anglers is the versatility and customization options available.
+Right now, we're in a golden age of fishing kayak accessories whether you want to buy commercially or even create some DIY projects.
 You can think of your kayak as a blank canvas that you can trick out to fit your exact fishing style, personality and the conditions you fish.
 The list of kayak accessories for fishing goes on and on, but if you're just getting started, here are 5 must-have accessories every kayak fisherman needs.

 When you're fishing in a kayak, you’ll need a place to keep all of your gear and tackle.

 Most fishing kayaks do have storage space in hatches, but there are certain items that you’ll need quick access to.
 Enter the milk crate...

 Most kayak fishermen have found that the best option for easy access gear storage is a standard milk crate located behind the seat of their kayak.

 The grated sides and bottom of the milk crate allow water to exit, and make it very easy to attach other accessories like vertical rod holders.

 Inside the milk crate is a great place to store your tackle boxes, dry bags, rain jacket, and anything else you want to keep handy.